 - When the doorbell rang, I would hide, sometimes literally dropping to the floor and crawling to the front window to see when the coast was clear.
 It mattered not if it was the UPS man or a friend, my reaction was the same.

-- I began to fear sleep because of recurrent nightmares, which were, and still are, always the same – my ex is in my house and won’t leave no matter what I do.
-I would wake up screaming and thrashing, then retreat to my closet until sleep once again became possible.
+- I began to fear sleep because of recurrent nightmares, which were always the same – my ex is in my house and won’t leave no matter what I do.
+I would wake up screaming and thrashing, then retreat to my crying closet, lest my children hear me, until sleep once again became possible.

 - I lost the ability to make decisions, no matter how small.
 I no longer trusted myself or anyone else.
 Every decision, down to the brand of peanut butter, felt enormously, life-threateningly important.
 Once so decisive it was practically a character flaw, I now became terrified of making mistakes.